Times Past, 1966

 Whatever Happened to the Golden Arrow?

-Denver, Colorado, 1966:
+Denver, Colorado, January, 1966:

-Stephen Paul Coltraine studied the information he had gathered so far; he really wanted to make this a good book and not just another quick look at a hero from the 1940s.
-Too many of those books existed already, and besides, the Golden Arrow was a western-based hero who had even appeared here in Denver a few times.
-One thing really bothered him, though; few actual photos of the hero existed, and many of them that did showed him dressed in a more or less standard-looking costume, yet earlier and rarer photos showed him dressed in an American Indian-type outfit.
+Stephen Paul Coltraine studied the information he had gathered so far; he really wanted to make this a good book and not just another quick look at a hero from the 1940s and ’50s.
+Too many of those books existed already, and besides, the Golden Arrow was a western-based hero who had even appeared here in Denver a few times, helping him stand out from the usual crowd of mystery-men of that era.

 As synchronicity would have it, his phone rang then.
 Coltraine answered, hoping it was his agent.
 It wasn’t, but it was nearly as good; it was his best friend, Dave Jimmison.

 “Hey, Steve.
 Still working on that book about the Green Arrow?”

 Coltraine sighed heavily.
 “Golden Arrow, Dave; the Green Arrow was just a comic-book character with a kid sidekick named Speedy.”

 “Right… well, how soon can you get to Tucker’s Town?”

 “I found someone who knew your Golden Arches guy.
 Knew him well, in fact!
 He saved her life a time or two.”